-Generally, these defects diminish a new car’s value and proving them in the court often depends on the opinion of a professional automobile appraiser.
-Some of these non-safety defects, that can make a good case for lemon lawsuit, include:
+Generally, these defects diminish a new car’s value, and proving them in court often depends on the opinion of a professional automobile appraiser.
+Some of these non-safety defects, that can make a good case for a lemon lawsuit, include:

 ➔ Squeaking brakes